SandyYuan/astro-agent/README.md

 # AI Astronomy Idea Assistant

 An AI agent that collaborate with human astronomers generate and refine research ideas through iterative feedback and analysis.
+The human-user interface is available at https://astro-agent.streamlit.app/.
 We also provide an MCP interface that allows our functionalities to be incorporated into a larger agentic system.

 ## Overview